Fructose: structure, food sources, metabolism & health impact

 Like other monosaccharides, in solution it occurs in both open-chain and cyclic form.
 In the open-chain form, which may be represented by a Fischer projection, the carbonyl group at position 2 is part of a ketone group; hence, the monosaccharide is a ketohexose, unlike, for example, galactose, glucose, mannose and ribose which are aldohexoses, as the carbonyl group is part of an aldehyde group.

-The carbonyl group makes fructose, like the other monosaccharides, and maltose and lactose among the disaccharides, a reducing sugar.[19]
+The carbonyl group makes fructose, like other monosaccharides, and maltose and lactose among the disaccharides, a reducing sugar.[10]

 Anomers